SamStenner/nanoGPT/README.md

-// [Genie] Add a humorous question about why a chicken crossed the road at the beginning of the file.
+// [Genie] Update the punchline of a joke from "To get to the other side!" to "To get to his wife hen!".
 Why did the chicken cross the road?
-To get to the other side!
+To get to his wife hen!

 # nanoGPT